My New book is available now – for free!

 Click on the image for a link to the full text on Medium

-And keep an eye out for a full pdf and ebook version available later this winter!
+And keep an eye out for a full pdf and ebook version available later this spring!

 Jesse Maceo Vega-Frey is a teacher of Vipassana (insight) meditation within the broader context of the Theravada Buddhist tradition.
 His teaching aims to inspire the skills, determination, and faith necessary to realize the deepest human freedom.
 Jesse is a student of Michele McDonald’s and was trained and authorized by her to teach.
 His approach is rooted in the tradition of Mahasi Sayadaw of Burma and encourages an exploration of the relationship between ethics, insight, and action.
 He is the resident teacher for Vipassana Hawai’i and when off-island teaches mostly in the US and Canada.

 Jesse was a co-founder of The Stone House, a center for spiritual life and social justice in Mebane, NC, was a long-time board member of the Buddhist Peace Fellowship, and faculty member of the Center for Whole Communities.

 ~ My new book, coming out in chapters from August – December 2019

 ~ A Western Buddhist’s Moral Struggle with his Spiritual Home

 ~ A reflection on ten years of war tax resistance, the beauty and boundaries of mentorship, and the political and spiritual dynamics of life–published in the Boston Review.

 ~ An essay exploring an experiment in ethically raised meat–published in the Boston Review.